dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 - Time consistent by default.
 - Tuning is almost fully automated, making it difficult to screw up. <!-- 5 automatically tuned constants, 3 manually tuned constants -->
 - Extensively tested and used by thousands of teams; almost all possible problems have been solved before.
+- Path curves are automatically optimized to create the ideal path based on your robot's constants.
 - Uses the FIRST-recommended standard coordinate system consistently.
 - Works with SlothLoad immediately.
 - Bulk reads by default.